oracle-devrel/devo.tutorials/lol-article-2.md

 ## Code Optimization

 Before building a dataset with match information, there are some things to consider:

 1. The player and match datasets are ever-growing and will continue to expand in size and complexity if we keep executing our code
 2. The functions `get_top_player()` and `get_puuid()` can be more thoroughly optimized

-For that, I propose a code revamp and bugfix before resuming the ML pipeline work.
+For this second point, I propose a code revamp and bugfix before resuming the ML pipeline work.

 It's important to keep optimizing code even when we think it won't matter, because in the end we might need to do it anyway.
 It's much better to have the ideas fresh rather than waiting for the right moment to do these optimizations and forgetting how to optimize the code at all.

 ### Optimizing API call efficiency
 Our constantly-growing dataset made me realize there must be a way to retrieve skilled players without constantly requesting their PUUIDs.
 In fact, we should only retrieve the PUUID for a player if this player isn't already present in the database.
-By definition, the PUUID will never change even when summoners change their display / in-game names.
+By definition, the PUUID will never change even when summoners change their display/in-game names.
 The first order of optimization is to check whether players are already in our DB collection before requesting their PUUID.
 This will save us precious API calls which will allow our program to focus on processing, and less on API restrictions and rate limits.

 ```python
 # Insert the users.